Homemade is the only wayT

 So although exact measurements and other factors don’t really guarantee success on this recipe, there are a few things that you can do to ensure you get a fantastic result, every time.

-- Trim all fat, firm and ensure a clean shape (save trimmed parts and freeze for stir fry
+- Trim all fat and trim to shape.
+(Tip: save trimmed parts and freeze for stir fry.)

 - DO NOT leave your chicken unattended while frying!